nathanknguyen/Project1/class-content/04-Web-APIs/day_3_agenda.md

 1. Week 4 Activity 23: How do I store an object?
 1. Week 4 Activity 24: Store a user as an object
 1. Review Week 4 Activity 24
-1. Week 4 Activity 25: How do I retrieve an object?
-1. Week 4 Activity 26: Comment the Todo app
-1. Review Week 4 Activity 26
 1. Week 4 Activity 28: Mini Project - Word Guess game